Riqky/portfolio/_pages/plan.md

 7. C: Contribute to the INTERSECT (Links to an external site.) research by demonstrating known or new attack scenario's in 'Smart Energy' applications, for example in electric vehicle charging networks end endpoints/apps/..., smart energy home applications and energy systems, etc.
 Note: You could then also use this as a base for the article that you will write and publish at the end of the semester.

+### My own projects

+1. Describe a new and or current exploit and use it.

+2. Hacking with bad-USB and WHID

+3. Hack the box Fortress

+4.